tyr-lang/tutorials/beginner/Templates/Readme.md

 However, C++ has top-down elaboration.
 Thus, cum granu salis, type definitions are evaluated from top to bottom.
 Also, as of today, the bare members of a template cannot be predefined.
-This forces C++ to bound and checked templates on instantiation rather than definition.
+This forces C++ to bind and checked templates on instantiation rather than definition.
 Therefore, a working copy of our example can be created in C++.
 But, if a user would do even a simple error, the compiler would miss it.
 For instance, a [version](main.cpp) where a non-existing member is accidentally used in an unused member function can be compiled and executed.